…says he was trained by women

 What’s so special despite strict competitiveness?

 We have thousands of people who are doing this business; amazingly, some of them have fallen by the roadside.
 They cannot stand the test of time.
-This is a profession that I have taken with so much passion and I try as much as possible to upgrade myself following the trend in beauty industry.
+This is a profession that I have taken with so much passion and I try as much as possible to upgrade especially with the trend in beauty industry.

 Today, I have expanded my horizon to the point of making a vampire face which involves using the plasma of the blood to treat acne, pimples or glowing skin.
 Those are what Kim Kardashian does.
 I had the training in Canada but I do not have license as a doctor, so I make use of licensed nurses who can withdraw blood and then, I can go on with the vampire process.